-Dr. Cassano and her research group led the following studies:
+Dr. Cassano and her research group lead the following studies:

-Gene-by-nutrient studies of pulmonary function phenotypes within the CHARGE Consortium, under the auspices of NIH R21 funded project (Multi PIs: PA Cassano and D Hancock (RTI)) including the following 4 projects: gene x serum vitamin D; gene x plasma omega 3 fatty acids; gene x dietary omega 3 fatty acids; and gene x dietary pattern and dietary fiber (Collaborators are investigators in the Pulmonary Function Working Group of CHARGE, and investigators in the SpiroMeta Consortium)
+Gene-by-nutrient studies of pulmonary function decline phenotypes within the CHARGE Consortium, under the auspices of NIH R21 funded project (Multi PIs: PA Cassano and D Hancock (RTI)) include several projects during the funding period.
+Two projects are in final stages of completion including a study of dietary pattern in relation to cross-sectional pulmonary function phenotypes.
+(Collaborators are investigators in the Pulmonary Function Working Group of CHARGE, and investigators in the SpiroMeta Consortium)

-Systematic reviews of nutrient--disease associations including the following 4 Cochrane reviews in progress: vitamin D and prevention of asthma and atopic dermatitis in children; folate interventions for arsenic exposed populations; food-based calcium and vitamin D for post-menopausal women in prevention of bone outcomes; B-vitamins in the treatment of sickle cell disease
+Systematic reviews of nutrient--disease associations including 2 Cochrane reviews in progress: vitamin D and prevention of asthma and atopic dermatitis in children; folate interventions for arsenic exposed populations.